feyman2016/michaellancaster/_posts/2013-06-01-introduction-to-task-runner-gruntjs.markdown

 <br>
 --- images

-Then you will need NodeJS on the computer/mac if you don't have go to the <a href="http://nodejs.org/" title="NodeJS website" target="_blank">NodeJS website</a> for installation information.
+Then you will need NodeJS if you don't have go to the <a href="http://nodejs.org/" title="NodeJS website" target="_blank">NodeJS website</a> for installation information.

 To make GruntJS work properly you will need some two specific files "package.json" used by <a href="https://npmjs.org/" title="npm website" target="_blank">npm</a> contain the information for the project where you list grunt and plugins used by your project as "devDependencies" and the "Gruntfile.js" where you set your tasks to run.